gloryomosomwan/ComplianceBuddy/README.md

 ## Usage

 1. Navigate to the application URL in your browser.
+Note: May take up to 1 minute for login page to load.
 2. Register for a new account and log in.
 3. From the dashboard, click **"Add Vehicle"** to add your first vehicle.
 4. Click **"Add Inspection"** to log an inspection for a vehicle.